GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 400 Bad Request | string | Malformed request or invalid data 500 Internal Server Error | string | Unexpected error occurred during processing

-For details on specific error messages under each of the above status codes, refer to the [General Error Messages](#general-error-messages) section.

-Note: Even if some subcontract reports fail to process, the overall status code will be 201 if at least one subcontract report is processed successfully.
+Go to the [General Error Messages](#general-error-messages) section for details on the status code error message.
+The overall status code 201 displays if at least one subcontract report is processed successfully, even if some subcontract reports fail to process.

-The API will handle each subcontract report in the request as below:
+The API handles subcontract report requests as follows:
-* If a subcontract report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.
+* If a subcontract report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in **Published** status.
-* If any validations fail, then the report is saved in "Draft" status and the validation error messages are sent back as a part of the response body.
+* If any validations fail, then the report is saved in **Draft** status, and validation error messages are sent back as a part of the response body.

-The overall response will be a JSON array containing the status of each subcontract report in the request.
+The overall response is a JSON array containing the status of each subcontract report in the request.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 #### Examples

 <details>
-<summary>Example 1: Submit Subcontract report for multiple Contracts and multiple Subcontracts under them.
-Example includes Task Order where IDV Reference number is required, and scenario when Top Pay Employees information for the Subcontractor is not mandatory to be provided.</summary>
+<summary>Example 1: Submit subcontract reports for multiple contracts and subcontracts under them.
+The example includes task order where the Referenced IDV is required, and the subcontractor’s executive compensation information is already on the subcontractor’s SAM.gov entity record.</summary>
 <p>
 <code><pre>
 {